 RAA offers before- and after-school care for the safety of the students and the convenience of the parents.
 Students in grades K-8 are billed for before- and after-school care.
-Students in grades 9-12 are billed for before-school care only.
 Students in K-8 are not billed until 30 minutes after dismissal.
-The fee structure below takes into account the staggered dismissal times.
-For students with older siblings, they will not be charged until all siblings are at KidsCare.
+The fee structure takes into account the staggered dismissal times.